 The Dominican Republic has already built a strong tourism industry—in 1972, the DR had only 1,600 hotel rooms; today it has over 60,000.
 While the industry has been successful to date, it faces new challenges brought on by rapid worldwide economic growth and, most importantly, a change in consumer demand towards sustainable tourism.
 Specifically, the DR needs to find ways to evolve from it’s antiquated “all-inclusive” model and transform its numerous natural, historical, and cultural tourism assets into a thriving sustainable tourism industry that addresses the DR’s major social, economic and environmental issues, including widespread poverty, slow economic expansion, and environmental degradation.

-The USAID-Dominican Republic Sustainable Tourism Alliance's (DSTA) purpose is to increase small and medium business growth in an environmentally sustainable manner through market-driven sustainable tourism development linkage programs, cluster activities, and a reinvention of the tourism offerings on fragile coastal and inland environments.
-To conserve biodiversity and better manage the country's natural resource base, the DSTA has brought together a world-class team of individuals and institutions from the public, private, and NGO sectors as well as leading national, regional, and international tourism industry enterprises, of which Solimar is a part, to address the multi-dimensional aspects of sustainable tourism in the DR.
+The purpose of the USAID-Dominican Republic Sustainable Tourism Alliance’s (DSTA) is to increase small and medium business growth in an environmentally sustainable manner through market-driven sustainable tourism development linkage programs, cluster activities, and a reinvention of the tourism offerings on fragile coastal and inland environments.
+To conserve biodiversity and better manage the country’s natural resource base, the DSTA brought together a world-class team of individuals and institutions from the public, private, and NGO sectors as well as leading national, regional, and international tourism industry enterprises, of which Solimar was a part, to address the multi-dimensional aspects of sustainable tourism in the DR.